shedrachIkenna/Data-Analysis-Projects/Bank_Statement_Analysis/README.md

 #### Step 5: Categorize Transactions
 I created a new column for transaction categories based on keywords for the description column as this categorization will later help us in understanding spending patterns.

+Using the np.where() function from the NumPy library, I was able to apply a condition which categorizes transactions based on certain keywords found in the transaction's description.
 I created the following transaction categories:
 - Bank Charges
 - Airtime
 - Eat outs